-Read more about them on the National Parks website (opens new window).
+Read more about them on the National Parks UK website

 Until the 19th century relatively wild, remote areas were seen as uncivilised and dangerous.
 However the Romantic poets found inspiration in the beauty of "untamed" countryside with Wordsworth describing the Lake District as "a sort of national property, in which every man has a right and an interest who has an eye to perceive and a heart to enjoy".

 In the early 20th century a growing appreciation of the outdoors, the feeling of freedom and spiritual renewal found there and the benefits of physical exercise led to demands for more access to the countryside.
 The conflict between landowners and public interest groups grew with the expansion of towns and cities and the enclosure of more land by landowners.

 In the 1930s leisure enthusiasts and nature conservationists such as the Ramblers' Association, the Youth Hostels Association and the Council for the Preservation of Rural England pressed the government for access for and protection of the countryside.
 After World War Two the movement towards creating National Parks gained momentum.